SENSEIXENUS2/SENSEIXENUS2.github.io/UctfWriteups/Writeup.md

 <img src="https://github.com/SENSEIXENUS2/Ctf-writeupsScripts/blob/main/assets/Images/Uctfcaptcha24.jpg" width="600" height="600">

-I created a python script to automate the whole process and collect the flag.I used python modules(hashlib and requests)
+I created a python script to automate the whole process and collect the flag.I used python modules(hashlib,requests and re)
 ### Code summary
 - I created a class function that collects the Sha-1 hash and returns the animal's name if the hashed animal name is equal to the hash of the provided to the function.The name of the animals are stored in a list and iterated in a for loop where it is hashed and compared against the hash provided and if the hashes are equal,it returns the animal's name and breaks the for loop